Professional wrestling match types: Anything Goes Iron Man match

+Iron Survivor Challenge

 Thunder Queen battle

-The Thunder Queen battle is a hybrid tag team/iron woman match was used in All Japan Women's Pro-Wrestling where the two teams of four members wrestle each other.
-The match starts off with individual members will have a five-minute singles Iron Woman match (20 minutes total each), followed by a 40-minute tag team Iron Woman match.
+The Thunder Queen battle is a hybrid match, a variation of Tag Team and Iron Woman match types.
+This stipulation was used in All Japan Women's Pro-Wrestling.
+The match starts off with two teams of four members wrestle each other for 60 minutes.
+Individual members will have a 5-minute Singles Iron Woman match (20 minutes total each), followed by a 40-minute Tag Team Iron Woman match.
 The team with the highest total number of points within the time limit wins.

+Total Count match

+The Total Count match is a variation of an Iron Man match where the winner is not decided by the number of falls scored, but by the cumulative seconds of pinfalls counted by the referee (a one-count pinfall scores one point, a two-count pinfall scores two points, etc.).
+Depending on the specific rules of each match, the match can be won by the wrestler who has the largest score at the end of the allotted time, or by the first to reach a certain score.
+This stipulation has been used in DDT Pro-Wrestling.
+Shiori Asahi and Akito had a Total Count match for the DDT Extreme Championship at Judgement 2015 for 10 minutes plus one minute and 32 seconds of tie-breaking overtime; Shunma Katsumata and Mao had a hardcore version of the match billed as a "Kids Room Deathmatch 37 (Sauna) Count Edition" at Into The Fight 2021, in which the goal was to reach a score of 37.

 Ultimate Submission match

 An Ultimate Submission match is a variation of an Iron Man match where the only way to score a fall within the allotted time limit is to make your opponent submit.
 Chris Benoit and Kurt Angle had an Ultimate Submission match at Backlash 2001 for 30 minutes plus one minute and 33 seconds of tie-breaking overtime.

 Three Strikes match

-The Three Strikes match (often shortened to Three Strikes' You're Out), is a multiple-fall match where wrestlers must achieve three victories of a specific nature in a specific order before the other.
+The Three Strikes match (often shortened to Three Strikes' You're Out) is a multiple-fall match where wrestlers must achieve three victories of a specific nature in a specific order before the other.
 The name of the match is taken from baseball, referring to the notion that having three strikes would entail losing the match.
 The most common arrangement for the three strikes are pinfall, submission and knockout with the entire match being fought under no disqualification and no countout rules.
-This match made its acclaimed return at AEW Dark between Diamante vs. Big Swole on September 7, 2021.
+Diamante faced Big Swole in a Three Strikes match on AEW Dark on September 7, 2021.